Two children investigate the large sign at Ak Bulak Ski Resort outside Almaty

-Why I think you should visit Ak Bulak Ski Resort
+Why I think you should visit Ak Bulak Ski Resort (2025 update)

 Almaty has so many great options for skiers, so I had to go check out Ak Bulak!